-Under the External Lending Mandate, the EU budget guarantees the EIB's non-EU activities with an overall ceiling of EUR 33bn as of December 2021.
-The Guarantee Fund for External Actions covers potential losses from the EIB's external financing activities as well as from MFA and Euratom loans to third countries.
-We note that EIB activities outside the EU will be covered by the EFSD+ guarantee starting in 2022.
-As of end-2021, about 80% of the amount covered by the fund consisted of guarantees on EIB loans, down from 85% in 2020 on account of the increasing MFA exposures.
+Under the External Lending Mandate, the EU budget guarantees the EIB's non-EU activities with an overall ceiling of EUR 32.3bn as of December 2022.
+The external action compartment of the Common Provisioning Fund (the former Guarantee Fund for External Actions) covers potential losses from the EIB's external financing activities as well as from MFA and Euratom loans to third countries.
+As of end-2022, about 70% of the amount covered by the fund consisted of guarantees on EIB loans, down from 80% in 2021 on account of the increasing MFA exposures.
+We note that as of 2022, the EIB activities outside the EU are covered by the EFSD+ guarantee.

-The Guarantee Fund for External Actions covers defaults within three months of a request by the EIB.
+The EU's guarantee covers defaults within three months of a request by the EIB.
 It has a minimum provision under the EU budget of 9% of outstanding loans and guarantees covered by the fund.
 If the fund's resources are insufficient, the EU budget will provide the necessary funds.
-As of end-2021, the fund's net assets were EUR 2.7bn.
+As of end-2022, the fund's net assets were EUR 2.5bn.

-The fund's main exposure relates to high-risk countries in the EU's southern and eastern neighbourhood, such as Turkey (B-/Negative), Ukraine (CC/Negative), Morocco, Egypt and Tunisia.
+The fund's main exposure relates to high-risk countries in the EU's southern and eastern neighbourhood, such as Turkey (B-/Negative), Ukraine (CC/Negative), Egypt (B/Negative), Morocco and Tunisia.
 The proportion of loans guaranteed by the fund to investment-grade borrowers has decreased markedly over time, particularly due to developments in and exposures to Turkey and Ukraine.
 Back in 2014, the European Commission itself noted that the share of investment-grade credit exposures, at about 50%, justified the 9% target rate.
-Still, since 2011, the EIB has only drawn EU guarantees to cover EUR 658.6m in defaulted payments for operations in Syria, Tunisia and Lebanon.
-EUR 3.4m has been recovered to date.
-In 2021, guarantee calls were EUR 93.3m (2020: EUR 52m).
+Since 2011, the EIB has only drawn EU guarantees to cover EUR 853m in defaulted payments for operations in Syria, Tunisia, Lebanon, Ukraine, Belarus and Russia.
+EUR 9.6m has been recovered to date.
+In 2022, guarantee calls were EUR 194.3m (2021: EUR 93m).